trevor:~$

 experience

-- Wrote and maintained both manual and automated test cases to validate new functionality.
+- Build and maintain manual and automated test cases to validate new functionality.

-- Refactored existing automation to replace deprecated logic as the product evolved.
+- Refactor existing automation to replace deprecated logic as the product evolves.

-- Wired benchmarking scripts and storage arrays into a centralized reservation and execution system for daily test runs.
+- Built benchmarking automation in Python and wired arrays into a centralized reservation and execution system for daily test runs.

-- Configured and ran performance tests on E-Series arrays across SAS, NVMe, Fibre Channel, and InfiniBand.
+- Ran performance tests across SAS, NVMe, Fibre Channel, and InfiniBand; served as scrum master for the Performance Benchmarking team.

 trevor:~$